GPUOpen-Tools/radeon_developer_panel/docs/source/features.rst

     time it takes to compile the pipeline state object but may improve the performance when executing this shader.

 The decision is made by the shader compiler based on some heuristics with the goal of reaching maximum performance.
 It should not change the logic.
 This experiment forces the compiler to always choose the Indirect mode.

-If activating this experiment shortens the time it takes for a game to launch and load while it creates Pipeline State Objects (PSOs), it indicates that the creation of ray tracing PSOs takes significant amount of this time.
-For the fastest loading times, PSO creation should be done in multiple background threads, and a pipeline library should be used to cache them.
+If activating this
+experiment shortens the time it takes for a game to launch and load while it creates Pipeline State Objects (PSOs), it indicates that the creation of ray tracing PSOs takes significant amount of this time.
+For the fastest loading times, PSO creation should be done in multiple background threads.

 If activating this experiment fixes a bug: a CPU crash or hang on PSO creation, GPU crash on shader execution, or incorrect results returned, it indicates a bug in the shader compiler.

 **Disable shader cache**

 Shader compilation happens in two stages.

-First, high level shader language (HLSL or GLSL) is compiled to an intermediate representation independent of the GPU and defined by the graphics API (DXIL in DirectX 12, SPIR-V in Vulkan).
+1. First, high level shader language (HLSL or GLSL) is compiled to an intermediate representation independent of the GPU and defined by the graphics API (DXIL in DirectX 12, SPIR-V in Vulkan).
 This should happen offline when the application is prepared to release to end users.
-The second stage happens in the graphics driver when a pipeline state object is created.
+2. The second stage happens in the graphics driver when a pipeline state object (PSO) is created.
 The intermediate representation is then compiled to the assembly (ISA) appropriate for the specific GPU.
 This typically happens at runtime (e.g. when a game is launched or loads a level) and can take significant time.
-To optimize this process, compiled shaders are cached at multiple levels.
-Developers are encouraged to use a pipeline library available in the D3D12 API, but the driver also caches compiled shaders at the low level.
+To optimize this process, compiled shaders are cached by the driver.

 This experiment disables the shader cache implemented by the driver.
 It should not change the logic, but it can impact the duration of PSO creation.

 If activating this experiment makes the application launch and load much longer, it can indicate the creation of the application PSOs take significant time that is optimized thanks to the cache, but new users would experience it the first time they launch the application.
 Activating this experiment will make PSO behave like it would on a system that has never run the application before.
 This can provide a more reliable measurement